-There are many benefits to monitoring student progress on an ongoing basis in the classroom.
+Student progress monitoring is an important part of education — and it’s not just about the students!
 Regular formal and informal assessments provide teachers with valuable information on the progress and achievements of their students.
 Not only this, but monitoring student progress also gives teachers the opportunity to reflect on their own teaching and assess the impact of the instructional strategies they use.

 What Are the Benefits of Monitoring Student Progress?